phrazzld/misty-step/README.md

 6. Building the application

 All checks must pass for pull requests to be merged.
 See the workflow configuration in `.github/workflows/ci.yml`.

+## Documentation

+The project includes several important documentation files:

+- **Development Philosophy**: See `docs/DEVELOPMENT_PHILOSOPHY.md` and language-specific appendices
+- **Storybook Contribution**: See `docs/CONTRIBUTING-STORYBOOK.md` for guidelines on creating stories
+- **Glance Documentation**: See `docs/GLANCE-COMMAND.md` for information about the automated directory documentation tool

 ## Storybook